Deveryware/ansible-role-mysql-replication/README.md

 None.

-## Example variable & playbook multi primary
+## Example of a multi primary configuration

 Variable DB1: